 So, it doesn't matter which tea is your favorite, black and green tea will be safe for you to drink up to 8 hours after it has been brewed.

 Believe it or not, when scientists tested how long brewed tea could last, they weren’t particularly concerned with hot tea.

 Rather, they were more focused on iced tea.

 This is because there was some apprehension that iced tea could pose a threat to the general public if it wasn’t brewed or stored properly.

-As the Center for Disease Control (CDC) explained it, tea leaves can be contaminated with coliform bacteria.
+As the Centers for Disease Control and Prevention (CDC) explained it in this article, tea leaves can be contaminated with coliform bacteria.